5.3.4. Discovery Server Settings

 </profiles>

-As explained above the clients send discovery messages to the servers at regular intervals (ping period) until they receive message reception acknowledgement.
+As explained above the clients send discovery messages to the servers at regular intervals (ping period) until they receive as many message reception acknowledgement as remote locators (server addresses) were specified.
 Mind that this period also applies for those servers which connect to other servers.
-The default value for this period is 450 ms.
+The default value for this period is 450 ms, but it can be configured to a different value.

 DomainParticipantQos participant_qos;